home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 1. Click *Add Admin*, and fill out the form.
 Specific Fields to pay attention to:
     * Role: Must be *Limited Admin*
     * Account Type: *Local Access Only*
-    * CONTROLLER PERMISSIONS - Under UniFi Protect, select Administrators. **NOTE**: Other roles may work, but only the default Administrators rule is fully tested.
+    * CONTROLLER PERMISSIONS - Under UniFi Protect, select Administrators. **NOTE**: Other roles may work, but only the default Administrators role is fully tested.
-1. Click *Add* in at the bottom Right.
+1. Click *Add* in the bottom Right.

 ![ADMIN_UNIFIOS](/images/integrations/unifiprotect/unifi_os_admin.png)